swipswaps/objectiv-analytics/backend/objectiv_backend/snowplow/docs/gcp.md

 [quick start installation guide](https://docs.snowplowanalytics.com/docs/open-source-quick-start/quick-start-installation-guide-on-gcp/) to get you up and running.

-#### Preparation
-To be able to push events into the message queue the following needs to be set up:
-- A GCP service account (`json`) with permission to write to PubSub
-- The `id` of the GCP project that holds the PubSub topic
-- The `id` of the PubSub raw topic (message queue)
-- The `id` of the PubSub bad topic (message queue)

-These will be used to configure the collector in the next step.

 #### Starting the collector
 The configuration for the collector is controlled through environment variables.
 They allow you to configure which outputs will be used.
 Settings specific to the PubSub sin are: